 Some customers have complained that the velcro strips are too weak, but this minor fault is mostly made up for by the manufacturer’s generous 30-day money-back guarantee and 1-year warranty.

-Cons: Velcro strips not strong enough, some may find this splint too bulky
+- Some may find this splint too bulky

 Neo G Finger Splint

 The Neo G Finger Splint is unique in that it is the only trigger finger splint on our list that’s classified as a medical device.